piotrmurach/tty-pie/README.md

 ## 1. Usage

-To draw a pie chart you need to provide an array of data items:
+To render a pie chart you need to provide an array of data items:

 ```ruby
 data = [